What is the scariest thing you can think of, when sitting in the quiet of a pitch-dark room sans the sound of your own breathing even?

 Annie’s admission of Ellen’s strange persona acts as the death knell for the Graham family, bringing them to ruin.
 Almost as if on cue, the unspoken evil around her mother’s life and death (in the literal sense, no less) seeps into her mundane household, ripping apart the lives of every other member of the house – her husband Steve (Gabriel Byrne), and her two children – stoned teenager son Peter (Alex Wolff) and the eerily sinister teen daughter Charlie (Milly Shapiro).
 The irony being, some of the catastrophe is brought about by her own miscalculated actions, while most of it are the inner workings of her personal demons as we’re made privy to, layer by layer.

 For instance, shortly after the funeral, even as the Graham family is found trying to cope with the loss, Annie’s husband Steve gets news of the cemetery getting desecrated, while she herself feels her dead mother’s presence in the miniature workshop.
-Although it does not contribute tangibly to the plot – by setting off a series of other similar supernatural appearances as is the tendency with horror flicks – it does unsettle the viewer’s mind as much as it does the character’s – proving to be one of the many similar unnerving occurrences throughout the movie.
+Although it does not contribute tangibly to the plot – by setting off a series of other similar supernatural appearances as is the tendency with horror flicks – it does unsettle the viewer’s mind – proving to be one of the many similar unnerving occurrences throughout the movie.

 Annie’s inner life is more tormented than is let on at first glance.
 She is half-amused at her inability of “sufficiently grieving” for Ellen, yet seeks out a support group to heal herself.
 She trusts Steve enough to let him in on her dark past and the trauma she has possibly inherited, but not enough to let him know of how she is dealing with the grief or of her own personal demons that later alter their lives fatally.
 In the support group, she finds her release in expressing her deep-seated resentment for Ellen, who is revealed to have suffered from mental illness as did the rest of her birth family, and seems to have played a role in alienating Peter and Charlie from her feisty daughter.
 Ellen is the shame Annie neither wanted to keep in her life nor inherit, yet continues to be the shadow our protagonist never truly succeeds in prying off her flesh and soul, eventually eating her up.
 Quite literally.